niospinag/MPC-MIPG-2020/README.md

-# MPC-AD
+# MPC-Mixed-Integer
-Code of automated driving solved with mpc
+Code of differente examples of MPC with Mixed-Logical Dynamics